 What is a social media influencer?

-A social media influencer has built credibility in a specific niche.
+A social media influencer is generally someone who has built credibility in a specific niche.
 These individuals tend to have devoted followers of people who appreciate their opinions or tastes and love witnessing their lifestyles.
-As a result, they impact what their followers buy and have the ability to influence their followers’ purchasing decisions directly, thus the term influencer marketing.
+As a result, they impact what their followers buy and have the ability to influence their followers’ purchasing decisions directly, hence the term influencer marketing.
 There are several platforms that are conducive to influencer marketing, including YouTube, Instagram, TikTok, and other social media platforms.

 Benefits of influencer marketing